ICARUS-Q: Integrated Control and Readout Unit for Scalable Quantum Processors: Implementation

 \subsubsection{Arbitrary Waveform Generation}

 In a typical quantum computer experiment, rectangular or Gaussian-shaped pulses are common but pulses with arbitrary phases and amplitudes~\cite{motzoi2009simple, economou2015analytical} are also often used.
-Some quantum information processing applications also requires the use of non-gate-based signals such as optimal control theory~\cite{khaneja2001time, tabuchi2017design, werninghaus2021leakage}, adiabatic quantum computation, continuous variable quantum computing~\cite{song2017continuous}, etc. To demonstrate true arbitrary waveform generation capabilities, we tested the DAC with pink noise and compared the generated signal against the calculated waveform datapoints (see Fig.~\ref{fig:pinknoise}).
+Some quantum information processing applications also requires the use of non-gate-based signals such as optimal control theory~\cite{khaneja2001time, tabuchi2017design, werninghaus2021leakage}, adiabatic quantum computation, continuous variable quantum computing~\cite{song2017continuous}, etc. In our setup, the modulated pulses are numerically designed and generated up to 3.072 GHz (one half of the DAC's maximum sampling rate).
+To demonstrate true arbitrary waveform generation capabilities, we tested the DAC with pink noise and compared the generated signal against the calculated waveform datapoints (see Fig.~\ref{fig:pinknoise}).
 The pink noise waveform was calculated using the Voss algorithm~\cite{voss} and the signal was generated by the DAC at two different sampling rates: 1.96608~GS/s and 6.144~GS/s.
 Both waveforms were sampled using the ADC at 1.96608~GS/s.

-In Fig.~\ref{fig:pinknoise}(a) and (b), the DAC samples and the ADC data are plotted in frequency domain, respectively.
+In Fig.~\ref{fig:pinknoise}(a), the DAC samples and the ADC data are plotted in frequency domain, respectively.
 The frequency profiles bear a qualitative resemblance with each other across the frequency components, except below 1~MHz.
 We attribute this to the balun's supported frequency range (10~MHz--8~GHz) where frequencies below 10~MHz are attenuated, akin to a high pass filter.
-In Fig.~\ref{fig:pinknoise}(b), when the DAC was operated at 6.144~GS/s, the DAC noise spectral reaches its Nyquist frequency at 3.072~GHz whereas the ADC noise spectral ends at 983.04~MHz.
-Additionally, the signal generated at 6.144~GS/s only lasts for approx. 10~$\mu$s (and the rest of ADC data are approximately zeroes), resulting in a lower magnitude in the ADC frequency domain.